-- gene regulation
+- molecular genetics and gene regulation

-- microbial cell biology
+- microbial cell biology, and genome evolution

-- and ecosystems
+- pathogens and pathogenicity

-Chair, Department of Microbiology
+Former Chair, Department of Microbiology